nathaneltitane/dextop/README.md

 ### Customization:

-Use and edit 'user-packages' and/or 'user-additions' prior to starting the setup to customize your list of installed applications, libraries, frameworks, utilities and other third party package locations.
+Use and edit 'user-packages' prior to starting the setup to customize your list of installed applications, libraries, frameworks, utilities and other third party package locations.

 **You can modify any of the other scripts AT YOUR OWN RISK!**
 **Any modification of the Dextop setup routine scripts implies you are fully aware of potential breakage and the consequences of doing so:**